storageos/tutorials/k8s-sandbox/002-persistent-volume.md

 Now, a developer is able to request storage via persistent volume claims.

-Create PersistentVolumeClaim which references the `fast` StorageClass:
+Create PersistentVolumeClaim and a Redis pod which references the `fast` StorageClass:

 `kubectl create -f storageos-pvc.yaml`{{execute}}
-`kubectl describe pvc`{{execute}}

-Create a Redis pod which references `fast0001`:

 `kubectl create -f storageos-pod.yaml`{{execute}}

+You should see a persistent volume, backed by a StorageOS volume:

 `kubectl describe pv`{{execute}}

-The persistent volume should be backed by the `fast` StorageClass.

-Confirm the volume was created and provisioned on `node01`:
+Confirm StorageOS provisioned the volume on `node01`:

 `storageos volume ls`{{execute}}